 Keep along this dirt trail, which will take you past a metal structure of sorts.
 I’m not sure what this is for.
 Maybe electricity?
 Internet?

 Keep on the trail past it, and a short way along you get you first proper good views.
 My excitement level started to rise around here.
 I wasn’t expecting these views.
 I still wasn’t sure exactly where the trail would be taking me.
-I didn’t know if this would be my only place to see it, so I savoured the moment….
+As I didn’t know if this would be my only place to see these views, I savoured the moment….

 Walk across Scarth Wood Moor

 The trail will lead you through a couple of gates and onto Scarth Wood Moor, where the views really come alive.
 I could see all the way to places I had recently walked.
 Urra Moor (along the Wainstones Route) and Roseberry Topping.
 All dramatic looking behind the mist.